FIRSTRobotics/fms-manual/source/audience-display/displays/match-flow.rst

 Video and Score is the audience display most typically used at an FRC\ |reg| competition.
 Event Name, match time, score, game-specific details such as Stage Progression and GENERATOR SWITCH state, and match number information overlayed on the "bottom third" of the screen.
 The *Match Under Review* icon is used to show that the Head Referee has marked the match for further review after completion- and indicated by a yellow referee icon appearing between the scores.
 If the event name is too long for the space provided, it will horizontally scroll to the right of the timer indicator.

 Traditionally, the Video and Score will have a space for chroma to add video or production data.
-If set to Rankings (see `Settings <../../audience/l/558886-settings#>`_ ) the upper portion of the screen will be replaced with current rankings or the bracket (as shown above)
+If set to Rankings (see :doc:`Settings <../configuration/settings>` ) the upper portion of the screen will be replaced with current rankings or the bracket (as shown above)

 Match Result
 ------------